Selling art prints is a great way to earn passive income from purchased original art.

 Final Thoughts On How To Make Prints

-If you want to make extra income from original art that has already been sold, selling reproductions can be very profitable.
+If you want to make extra income from original art, selling reproductions can be very profitable.
 Creating prints of your art is more affordable than in the past.
-Depending on where you are selling your prints will determine if investing in an inkjet printer is your best option.
-If you just sell your prints on your website, a POD service might be your best option.
+Where you sell your prints will determine if investing in an inkjet printer is your best option.
+A POD service might be your best option if you sell your prints on your website.